aloneguid/bt/wrs/topics/url-proc.md

     B --> [*]
 ```

 Every time you click on a link, it first goes via a "Pipeline" that makes optional transformations on it.
 This includes unwrapping Office 365 links, un-shortening URLs, and applying substitutions, all described below.
+Since v4.1.0 you can also [run custom scripts](scripting.md) on the URL.

 Rule processor then applies rules to the URL and opens the browser based on the rule.

 ## Un-shortening

 <warning>
 Internet access is required for this feature to work.
+If internet is not available, shortened URLs will be opened as is.
 </warning>

 Since v3.5.0 URL un-shortening is enabled by default due to the fact shortened URLs mask target link and make it impossible to apply a rule to it.